-To comply with this standard, students attending Michigan State University College of Law may not engage in employment in excess of twenty (20) hours per week when enrolled in more that twelve (12) credit hours in a regular semester or seven (7) credit hours in the summer.
+Students attending Michigan State University College of Law may not engage in employment in excess of twenty (20) hours per week when enrolled in more than twelve (12) credit hours in a regular semester or seven (7) credit hours in the summer.

 Students are also advised that employment may not only affect enrollment status, but may also affect financial aid.

 Although part-time employment in law-related fields can assist law students substantially both financially and professionally, such employment also can impose time pressures that detract significantly from legal studies.

 Students who must work more than twenty (20) hours per week must enroll in the part-time division.